RIPE-Atlas-Community/atlas-nagios/README.md

 This argument expects a sting of the form NOERROR, NXDOMAIN NODATA etc.  if a probe sees an rcode which differes to the argument then the probe is put into a critical state

+BUG:This dosn't seem to be working as advertised

 ####Flags
 > --flags comma separated list of flags